istvnurbn/istvnurbn.github.io/content/posts/002-kotty/index.md

-summary = "This is a post about what happens when you taste something you did not anticipate and decide to write about it." date = 2022-09-19T08:01:01+02:00 lastmod = [":git", "lastmod", "date", "publishDate"] thumbnailAlt = "The moka pot.
-Its unique shape dates back to 1933, when it was invented by Alfonso Bialetti."
+summary = "This is a post about what happens when you taste something you did not anticipate and decide to write about it." date = 2022-09-19T08:01:01+02:00 lastmod = [":git", "lastmod", "date", "publishDate"] thumbnailAlt = "Brewing like it's 1933 with a moka pot.
+Photo by Ashkan Forouzani on Unsplash."
 [params]
-  images = ["thumb.jpg"]
+  images = ["thumb_002.jpg"]
 draft = false
 +++